Prof. Elaine Fox

 The Oxford Centre for Emotions and Affective Neuroscience (OCEAN) aims to understand why some people are resilient and able to withstand whatever life throws at them, while others are emotionally vulnerable and at risk of developing anxiety disorders and depression.
 We use a variety of multidisciplinary approaches utilizing methods from cognitive psychology, neuroscience and molecular genetics to understand human emotions and affective reactivity across the lifespan.

-Professor Elaine Fox was awarded an ERC Advanced Investigator Award in 2013, to support the CogBIAS project, which will allow her to investigate in further detail the mechanisms underlying emotional vulnerability and optimal mental health.
-This project is currently in the early planning stages and OCEAN will be recruiting a team of researchers over the coming months to investigate these questions in adults and teenagers.
+Professor Elaine Fox was awarded an ERC Advanced Investigator Award in 2013, to support the CogBIAS project, which investigates the cognitive, neural and genetic mechanisms underlying emotional vulnerability as well as optimal mental health.
+This project has recently been completed (October 2019) and we are currently analysing very rich data sets.

 A current focus of the lab group is on mental health and we are working on a variety of projects related to psychological health and wellbeing.
 Elaine has also taken on a busy leadership role as national UKRI coordinator for eight mental health research networks all around the country.
 This takes her away from Oxford on a regular basis as we, along with colleagues from the McPin Foundation, Mental Elf and Sixth Sense Media try to truly change the landscape of mental health research to make a difference to people's lives.

 OCEAN News & Media Coverage